Ali Williams: Personal life

 Williams retired from rugby at the end of the 2014–15 northern hemisphere season.
 Several months later, he was hired by the Paris-area club Racing 92.
 He was to serve primarily as media advisor for fellow All Black Dan Carter, who arrived in Paris to play for Racing after the All Blacks' victory in the 2015 Rugby World Cup.
 Racing determined that the demands on Carter's time were great enough to justify a special advisor.

 Rodney Williams, Ali's father, was born in Kent, then moved and played rugby for Blackheath.
 His mother, Helen, was born in Carlisle, England, and her mother, Doreen, comes from Galashiels, Scotland.
 Rodney and Helen emigrated to New Zealand after they married, and Williams was born there.
 By birth, he was qualified to play for New Zealand; through his parents, he was eligible to play for England; and through his maternal grandmother he was eligible to play for Scotland.
 Through his mother, he is related to Donald Fairgrieve, former president of Gala RFC in the Scottish Borders, and also to former Scottish scrum-half Arthur Dorward (a cousin of his maternal grandfather), who played 15 Tests between 1950 and 1957.
 His younger brother, Jay, is also a rugby footballer, who played at lock for Auckland and has several caps for London social club Kew Occasionals.

 Together with former Blues and All Blacks teammate Doug Howlett, Williams is an official patron of the KidsCan Charitable Trust, a national charity dedicated to the welfare of financially disadvantaged New Zealand children.

 In 2010, Williams spoke in a radio advertisement for his bottled water company, making claims about the health benefits of drinking more water.
 A complaint to the Advertising Standards Authority New Zealand was settled without being submitted to the full ASA Board, because the advertisement had been discontinued.

 In December 2011, Williams married his long-time girlfriend Casey Green in Queenstown.
 Williams then became a father in April 2013, his wife giving birth to a baby girl, Jessica Harriet.

 In February 2017 Williams was arrested in Paris, caught allegedly trying to buy cocaine outside a nightclub.
 He was with former Wallabies star James O'Connor, who was also arrested.
 In April 2017, following an investigation of Williams and O'Connor's conduct, Williams was fined and dismissed from Racing 92.

 In 2018, Williams separated from his wife, Casey Green, and the following year he began a relationship with entrepreneur Anna Mowbray.
 Williams and Mowbray married in Fiji in August 2024.
+5 months prior: They became the co-owners of Auckland FC.